 One of the best parts of this recipe is that you can personalize it for your taste – see below!
 These can be made using whatever kind of flour(s) you like; I make them without wheat, thus they are gluten free, and no one knows the difference.

-1 1/2 cups of flour – I break it up like this: 1/2 cup brown rice flour, 1/2 cup oat flour, 1/2 cup spelt flour.
+1 1/2 cups of flour – I break it up like this: 1/2 cup brown rice flour, 1/2 cup oat flour, 1/2 cup almond flour.
 For completely gluten free do 3/4 cups oat and 3/4 cups brown rice

 1/2 teaspoon salt

-1/2 cup sugar (or you can do a little less – this is already cut)
+1/2 cup sugar (or you can do a little less – this is already cut) I recently started using maple sugar and use about 3/4 cups of that.

 1 teaspoon baking soda